 Meals included: 2 breakfasts

-- You will continue on to the central mountains and Antigua Guetemala today.
+- You will continue on to the central mountains and Antigua Guatemala today.
 A beautifully preserved UNESCO World Heritage site, Antigua is home to a plethora of Spanish Baroque architecture and ruined churches.
 Once the capital of Spanish Guatemala, today Antigua is a town of over 30,000 people nestled between three towering volcanoes.
-The captial was moved to Guatemala City after the earthquakes of 1773.
+The capital was moved to Guatemala City after the earthquakes of 1773.

 - Your trip will come to an end on Day 9 after breakfast.